 Regular maintenance is an important part of keeping your digital asset management (DAM) system operating efficiently and driving user satisfaction.
 Unfortunately, most DAM admins need to manage these duties on top of other roles and responsibilities — which makes finding time for regular maintenance a challenge.
 But with a little planning and guidance from our experts, you can keep your DAM system in top shape.

 If you’ve thought to yourself, “how often should I update …?” then keep reading.

-How often should I update the system dashboard?
+How often should I update my dashboard?

-Other triggers for updating the Dashboard:
+Other triggers for updating the dashboard:

-What tasks are associated with updating the Dashboard?
+What tasks are associated with updating the dashboard?

 - Update visual elements

 - Refresh messaging